What is the average cost of renters insurance in Louisiana?

 Louisiana renters insurance: The least and most expensive ZIP codes

-Where you live in Louisiana affects how much you pay for renters insurance.
-The most expensive ZIP code in Louisiana for renters insurance is 70358, where the average annual rate is $1,254 which is $782 more than the state average insurance premium.
+Where you live in Louisiana directly affects the cost of your renters insurance.
+The most expensive ZIP code in Louisiana is 70091, where the average annual premium is $1,324.
+This is $766 more than higher than the average rate.

-The following table lists the least and most expensive ZIP codes in Louisiana for renters insurance.
+The table below shows the most and least expensive ZIP codes in Louisiana for renters insurance.

 Best home insurance companies in Texas